PublicI/natural-disasters/README.md

 This Jupyter notebook contains code used to import and clean data from the US Census Bureau's API.

 ### [disasters](data/disasters.csv)
-This comma-delimited text file contains data on more than 9,000 FEMA-recognized major disasters since 2009.
+This comma-delimited text file contains data on FEMA-recognized major disasters that have collectively hit nearly 90 percent of the country since 2009.

 ## Disasters Data Dictionary